themorey/hls-workshop/README.md

 ## Pre-requisites
-1. Set up Avere vFXT
-    - Launch the Avere vFXT using ARM or in the Azure portal
-    - Download https://aka.ms/genomicsworkshop/sample_data as genomics_workshop_data.tar
-    - The default export mount on Avere is /msazure
-    - Make a subdir in the export point: /msazure/data
+1. Verify data
+    - In the Maarifa POC cluster the data files have been downloaded to `/shared/genomics_workshop_data`
-    - Expand the genomics_workshop_data.tar into /msazure/data so that the data is in it shows as /msazure/data/genomics_workshop_data
+    - If needed, it can be downloaded from https://aka.ms/genomicsworkshop/sample_data as genomics_workshop_data.tar -- The default NFS export mount in the cluster is `/shared` -- Expand the `genomics_workshop_data.tar` into `/shared` so that the data is in it shows as `/shared/genomics_workshop_data`

-    _As an alternate to Avere, use the NFS server `/shared` in the cluster below.
-But the paths in the nextflow scripts and the instructions have to be modified._
+        ```
+        cd /shared
+        wget -O genomics_workshop_data.tar https://aka.ms/genomicsworkshop/sample_data
+        tar xvf genomics_workshop_data.tar
+        rm genomics_workshop_data.tar
+        ```

 2. A CycleCloud installation

-    - Setup CycleCloud in the Avere vFXT subnet
+    - CycleCloud is already configured in the Maarifa POC environment (refer to Cyclecloud onbarding document)
-    - Clone/Download the HLS-workshop CycleCloud project (https://github.com/jermth/hls-workshop)
-    - Upload the hls-workshop project in CycleCloud
-    - Import the cluster template (cyclecloud import_template Genomics-Workshop -f Genomics-Workshop.cluster.txt)
+    - Storage options include:
+        -- Azure Files container mounted to `/work` (Persistent Storage) -- Shared NFS directory mounted to `/shared` (Persisten Storage) -- Local SSD on each compute node mounted to `/mnt` (Ephemeral Storage)
+    - A custom image was created that includes `miniconda2`, `docker` and `singularity`
+    - A conda environment named `shared_env` was created with the tools required for this exercise

-3. Launch the Genomics-Workshop cluster
+3. Connect to the Cyclecloud Slurm cluster

 ## Preamble

- 1. The cluster template sets up an SGE cluster
- 2. You'll need to change the Avere IPAddress in the cluster setup, but the other settings don't have to be set
-    - Leave the Avere mount point as /avere -- the example scripts below work on that assumption
- 3. This cluster has a couple of cluster-init projects defined that does the following:
+ 1. This cluster has a couple of cluster-init projects defined that does the following:
-    - For installing docker runtime on each node
-    - Pulling a couple of biocontainer images for the examples
-    - Creating an /etc/profile.d script that stages the example netflow files and symlinking
+    - Mounts a shared Azure Files container to `/work`
+    - Cyclecloud provisioned user accounts are added to the `docker` group for rootless Docker access
- 4. The exercises illustrate the following:
+ 2. The exercises illustrate the following:
-    - How to install packages using Conda.
-This is all in the user's home directories and available throughout the cluster.
+    - How to access packages using Conda.
     - How to run docker images.
     - How to do the the above through nextflow
-    - How to use nextflow on the SGE
+    - How to use nextflow with the Slurm executor

 ## Exercise 1: Datasets

- 1. Log into the Cluster headnode
+ 1. SSH into the Cluster headnode (ie. ssh username@10.0.3.133)
- 2. On first login, the `~/genomics-workshop/` directory is staged for the user
+ 2. The `/shared/genomics_workshop_data/` directory is pre-loaded for the exercises
- 3. That directory has a symlink to the human genome index and sample Fastqs
+ 3. Verify that directory has the human genome index and sample Fastqs
     - bowtie2_index/grch38/
     - NA12787/
- 4. Verify the Avere mount there:

-        ls /avere/data/genomics_workshop_data
- 6. The `~/genomics-workshop/` directory also carries two example nextflow files.
+ 4. Verify `/shared/genomics_workshop_data/` directory also contains two example nextflow files (and nextflow config files)
+    - bowtie2.local.nf
+    - nextflow.config
+    - bowtie2.container.nf
+    - nextflow.slurm.config

+ 5. If the data is not there is can be downloaded and extracted from https://aka.ms/genomicsworkshop/sample_data

-## Exercise 2: Application install using Conda
+## Exercise 2: Bowtie in Conda Environment using Slurm

+1. NOTE: steps 1 & 2 was already built into the image and is provided for Reference only (ie. if you want to create your own environment with these tools)

-1. Install conda.
+2. Install conda.
 This is done for the user account, so run the following as the user:

     ```
     # Get the installer